 La Huasteca.
 This is an impressive canyon located about 15 minutes from the city center.
 Activities include hiking, biking, and rock climbing.
 There are guided tours available for your convenience.
 You can also camp here.

 There’s also a baseball team named Sultanes.
 Baseball used to be very popular but was eventually replaced by soccer.
-Not too many people attend games during the regular season, but playoffs tend to attract a crowd.
+Not too many people attend games during the regular season, but playoffs tend to attract big crowds.
 This might be another option for you during your visit.

-Monterrey has several routes that cover practically the whole city and metro area.
+Monterrey has several bus routes that cover practically the whole city and metro area.
 Bus fares run around 12 pesos one way.
 You can pay in cash or with the Tarjeta Feria (a card you can buy at Oxxo and reload as needed).

-The Monterrey metro system (Metrorrey) is a rapid transit system that consists of two lines running north-south and east-west.
+The Monterrey metro system (Metrorrey) is a rapid transit system that consists of three lines running north-south and east-west.
 Line 1 is elevated, while Line 2 is half elevated and half underground.
-There is a total of 31 stations.
-Fares run at 4.50 pesos one way.
+The fare is 4.50 pesos one way.